The landscape is a universal symbolic image, thick with narration and

 art movement, The Hudson River School of Landscape Painting, to parallel

 the subconsciously romantic eye of a collective American culture.
+Rather than depicting a site-specific locale, my intent is to evoke

 emerge in and out of our sub-consciousness, contorting into surreality,